HLR/DomiKnowS/examples/CIFAR100/readme.md

 + --lambdaValue: value of learning rate
 + --lr: learning rate of the adam optimiser
 + --beta: primal dual or IML multiplier
-+ --graph_type: type of constraints to be defined
++ --graph_type: type of constraints to be defined (It can be graph_only_exactL which does not define structural dependencies, or graph_exactL_ifLorLbothways, which considers structural dependencies).